 Over 70 awesome toys that you can make for the kids in your life!

 With Christmas approaching I’ve been busy, rounding up homemade gift ideas.
-Recently, I wrote this post, sharing a dozens of really awesome homemade gifts that kids can make for grown-ups, and then there’s this one – homemade gifts grown-ups can make for kids.
+Recently, I rounded up dozens of homemade gifts that kids can make for grown ups, and it was so popular, I thought I’d share sharing a collection of homemade gifts grown-ups can make for kids.
 I got a little carried away because, holy cow, there are a TON of homemade toy ideas floating around on the internet.
 Toys for babies, toddler toys, toys for preschool boys and girls.
 Toys made from old furniture or from items in your recycle bin, toys made from stuff you already have around the house, and toys made from inexpensive thrift shop finds.

-All in all, I’ve rounded up over 70 homemade kids’ toys that you can totally make at home.
+All in all, I’ve found over 70 homemade kids’ toys that you can totally make at home.
 Whether you’re looking for a toy you can sew, craft or build for the child in your life, you’re sure to find inspiration in this collection.
 Enjoy!

 70+ Homemade Toys to Make for Kids

 All of these toys are fairly easy and inexpensive to make.
 Some are knock-offs of brand name toys, and some of these toy ideas are truly original.
 One thing is certain – they’re all perfect if you like to give kids handmade gifts at Christmas, birthdays or any day!

 These simple lacing frames are easy to make and great for helping little ones develop their fine motor skills. – Babble Dabble Do

 Shaped foam lacers are easy for little hands to grip and a fun way to practice threading skills. – Powerful Mothering

 I adore this all-natural, stick threading game by Mini Eco.